AndydeCleyre/mouse-ran-down/README.md

 ## Credentials

-Copy `mouse_ran_down/credentials.py.example` to `mouse_ran_down/credentials.py` and insert at least a Telegram bot token.
+Copy `credentials.example.nt` to `credentials.nt` and insert at least a Telegram bot token.

+Comment out, delete, or use empty values for any unused fields.

 ### Telegram

-Use Telegram's BotFather to create a bot and get its token.
+Use Telegram's [@BotFather](https://t.me/BotFather) to create a bot and get its token.

-Ensure you give it permissions to read group messages by adjusting the privacy policy.
+Ensure you give it permission to read group messages by disabling privacy mode.

 ### Cookies